oltree/PokeShop/README.md

+# Project Description

-The project is an online Pokémon store.
-During my work on the project the following was carried out:
+This app is an online Pokémon store.

-- Creation of an online store design;
+## `Functionality`

+- Registration/Authorization.
+- Product catalog, add/delete product.
+- Shopping cart.
+- User profile with information about the user and his order's history.
+- Additional information pages.

+## `Technologies`

-- Choosing a technology stack (JavaScript, React + Redux Toolkit);
+- React JS.
-- Division of the project into stages: creation of a new SPA application based on React; connection of libraries necessary for work (Axios, Formik + Yup, Lodash, Material UI, Prop-Types, React-Router); implementation of the following functionality: registration, authorization, product catalog, shopping cart, user profile with information about the user and his order's history, additional information pages;
+- JavaScript.
+- SCSS + Material-ui.
+- Axios.
+- Redux toolkit + Redux-persist.
+- Formik + Yup.
+- React-router-dom.
+- Reselect.
+- Prop-types, lodash.
+- Deploy with github-pages.

+## `Installation`

+- Clone the repository to your computer.
+- Install dependencies using the command npm install.
-- Deployed the project using the github-pages library;
+- Start the application using the command npm run dev.
-- Presentation of the project.